 Dr. Scott Carter – Carter Family Dentistry

 Many practices today have transitioned into a high-volume corporate model.
 The leader of this organization focuses on quality and takes pride in giving patients the personal, individualized care they deserve, while using modern technology.
 This dentist graduated first in his class.
 Education and innovation are still of upmost importance, as he teaches part-time at the Dental College of Georgia at Augusta University and is a volunteer instructor in the General Practice Residency.
 Additionally, he is an instructor in the Dental Implant Course at the Dental College of Georgia.
 General dentists from around the country attend this course.
-Carter Family Dentistry has served the Gwinnett community for more than 30 years, seeing many positive changes and rapid economic growth, for which the practice has made a significant contribution to.
+He has served the Gwinnett community for more than 30 years, seeing many positive changes and rapid economic growth, for which his practice has made a significant contribution to.

 PHYSICIAN OF THE YEAR – PRIMARY CARE